Optimal Abatement Schedules for Excess Carbon Emissions Towards a Net-Zero Target: Numerical Illustrations

 We then determine the constant $a_{k}$ by matching this function continuously to $V^{(k-1)\Delta c}(x)$ at the threshold point $x_{k}$.
 Finally, we optimize over all possible switching points $x_{k}$ to obtain the optimal threshold $z^{\ast}(c_{k})=x_{k}^{\ast.}.$ It follows that $V^{k\Delta c}(x)$ is the optimal value function corresponding to the optimal multi-threshold strategy described above.

 In each of the examples, we display $V^{S}(x,\overline{c})$ as a function of initial carbon budget $x$.
 From the results of the previous sections, we know that this function converges to the optimal value function of the continuous case as $n\rightarrow\infty$ (we choose $n=500$ in each of the illustrations).
-We also depict the set $\left\{ (z^{\ast}(0),0),(z^{\ast}(c_{1}),c_{1}),...,(z^{\ast }(\overline{c}),\overline{c})\right\} $ corresponding to the optimal threshold points.
-These points are taken as an approximation of the optimal strategy---hence of a curve---in the continuous case.
-Roughly speaking, to the right of this curve, the optimal strategy is to emit carbon at maximum rate allowed (which is the current emission level $c$), whereas to the left of the curve, the optimal policy is to immediately reduce the emission rate and move vertically downward toward the curve.
+We also depict the set $\left\{ (z^{\ast}(0),0),(z^{\ast}(c_{1}),c_{1}),...,(z^{\ast }(\overline{c}),\overline{c})\right\} $ that corresponds to the optimal threshold points. {These points are then used to approximate the optimal strategy in the continuous-control setting, which is characterized by a free-boundary curve.
+More precisely, to the right of this curve, it is optimal to continue emitting carbon at the highest admissible rate, namely the current emission level $c$.
+In contrast, to the left of the curve, the optimal policy is to reduce the emission rate immediately, thereby moving vertically downward in the \((x,c)\)-plane until the state reaches the curve. }\\